tekr-io/lukaz-reference/source/includes/main.md

 Parameter | Description
 --------- | -----------
 ID        | The ID of the workspace to upload the file

-This endpoint uploads a file onto a specific workspace.

 ## Delete File from Workspace